ArjanMooldijk/Signal-Decoder/README.md

 Added a sketch for German signals.
 This one also facilitates the use of multiple daisy chained TLCs.
 In case of use also alter the variable NUM_TLCS in tlc_config.h.
 I have not been able to test this sketch as I do not have a daisy chained TLC setup available.
 Use at your own risk and please let me know if something is wrong.

+November 2019:
+-
+Added new constants:
+Vor1AdrF & Vor1AdrnF for Vorsignale with orange and green leds in serie.
+These can only display Warnung (orange, orange) and Fahrt (green, green).
+The orange and green lights have one wire/port each.

+HbB = Halt bei Bedarf Signal.
+This is a special signal with two flashing white lights when a train is to stop at a station.
+It has the same behavior as a SIM Vorsignal.

+In the code I created a separate routine for the blinking.